What is Competitive Advantage?

 Types of Competitive Advantages

-It is the company’s ability to produce a product or service at a lesser cost or with better and unique features.
-Basically, offering a better value for the product makes the customer select your brand after comparing it with other brands.
+The company can produce a product or service at a lesser cost or with better and unique features.
+Offering a better value for the product makes the customer select your brand after comparing it with other brands.

 Access to location and unique resources are some of the comparative advantages.